jeremybatesDC/vueGridBaseballCard/README.md

 BACK/STATS TABLE

-the curve logo position equation needs to be tweaked because in the in=between values there's still gap showing
+realign th now that simplified with 1-line input instead of text area (really spent too much time on that) the curve logo position equation needs to be tweaked because in the in=between values there's still gap showing

 turn off autocomplete to get shorter keyboard?